Biography

 Foundation for Strategic Research's individual grant for future

-CSSE&T (2010).
+research leaders (2016).
 He has worked several years within the software

-industry, co-founded three companies, co-founded
+industry, co-founded companies, co-founded

 the